akhilathuluri/AI-Resume-Matcher/README.md

 **Made with ❤️ by Athuluri Akhil**

-*TalentMatch AI - Revolutionizing recruitment with artificial intelligence*
+*AI Resume Matcher - Revolutionizing recruitment with artificial intelligence*